-Believe me, a car is the easiest way to navigate an Algarve itinerary and get around.
+Believe me, a car is the easiest way to navigate the Algarve and get around.

-You can hire a car with Rental Cars here with no extra cost to you.
+You can hire a car with Rental Cars here at no extra cost to you.

-- Day 1 – Albufeira: City center and best beaches
+- Day 1 – Albufeira: City centre and best beaches

 - Day 2 – Praia da Marinha, Benagil Cave and Portimão